oxypteros/alpha-docs/content-organization.en.md

 - Markdown files for content
 - Images (within page bundles only)

-Future versions will support additional resource types (e.g., video, audio), but Alpha’s focus will always remain on **textual content**.
+Future versions will support additional resource types (e.g. video, audio), but Alpha’s focus will always remain on **textual content**.